 It’s the post-War card every collector dreams of owning.
-The 1952 Topps Mickey Mantle has been catalogued, scrutinized, fawned over and chased by collectors who want to own the card that put the company on the map and kept it there.
+Finding a 1952 Topps Mickey Mantle for sale gets the mind quickly into calculation mode, wondering if it's possible to actually one one.
+The card has been catalogued, scrutinized, fawned over and chased by collectors who want to own the one that put the Topps Company on the map and kept it there.
 Its value soared in the 1990s as publicity overshadowed the fact that it’s actually a double print.

-The supply, even though it’s greater than most other high numbers in ’52, can’t meet the demand.
+The supply, even though it’s greater than most other high numbers in ’52, can’t meet the demand and that's why prices have remained strong.
 Topps’ first Mantle card has often been discussed as an investment vehicle, too.
 If you can buy one at the right price, sometimes you can flip it for a profit.
 The staggering price increases that came as the hobby exploded are gone; replaced with a fairly steady market.

 Yet some sales figures do reveal that there could be an opportunity for collectors to buy a 1952 Topps Mantle at a reasonable level compared to the last decade.